Headquartered in Atlanta, Georgia, United States

 Headquartered in American Red Cross National Headquarters

-Some four million people give blood—the gift of life—through the Red Cross, making it the largest supplier of blood and blood products in the United States.
+Nearly 2.8 million volunteer donors give blood—the gift of life—through the Red Cross, making it the largest supplier of blood and blood products in the United States.
 And the Red Cross helps thousands of U.S. service members separated from their families by military duty stay connected.

 Since its founding by Clara Barton in 1881, the American Red Cross has been a consistent lifeline for people when they need us the most.
 The depth and breadth of our services – whenever and wherever they're called for – is unmatched by any organization in the world.more »